1971 Indonesian legislative election: Aftermath

 Immediately before the election, a Golkar spokesman stated that he expected Golkar to win no more than 35 percent of the vote.
 Predictions from the other parties were for up to 100 seats from the PNI, up to 79 seats from Parmusi, 35 from Parkindo and 20 from Murba.
 Only the NU was anywhere close with its prediction of 65 seats, and it was the only party to do better than it had in the 1955 election.
 The Golkar landslide meant that a proportional representation system had produced a government party with a majority in the legislature.
-More important was the fact that the Indonesian military, through Golkar, had become a participant in parliamentary politics.
+More important was that the Indonesian military, through Golkar, had become a participant in parliamentary politics.
 In 1973, the MPR comprising the membership of the new DPR together with the appointed regional, functional and social representatives, re-elected Suharto to the presidency.

 A year before the election, President Suharto had said that he wanted the political parties to join in two groups, one religious and one nationalist.
 This led to the establishment in March 1970 of the United Development Group, comprising Nahdlatul Ulama, Parmusi, the PSII and Perti, and the Democratic Development Group, comprising the PNI, IPKI, Murba and the two Christian parties, which had refused to be grouped with the Muslim parties.
 After the election, Suharto announced that the DPR would comprise four factions, the Armed Forces (ABRI), Golkar, the Spiritual-Material Group (the Muslim parties) and the Material-Spiritual group (the PNI, Parkindo and the Catholic Party).
 In March 1973, year, the four Muslim parties, were forced to merge into the United Development Party, while parties of the Material-Spiritual group as well as IPKI and Murba (who had no DPR seats), were merged into the Indonesian Democratic Party.
 These parties were afflicted by internal divisions and were never a credible political threat.
 Forbidden to organize down to the village level and later obliged to accept Pancasila as their sole ideology, they were the only parties allowed to contest elections until the end of the Suharto regime.